 Note that, in the above example spreadsheet, the negative octal and binary numbers in cell A4 are represented by two's complement notation.

-Further information and examples of the Excel Oct2Bin function can be found on the Microsoft Office website.
+Further details and examples of the Excel Oct2Bin function are provided on the Microsoft Office website.

-If you get an error from your Excel Oct2Bin function this is likely to be one of the following :
+If you get an error from the Excel Oct2Bin function this is likely to be one of the following: